-The Wyoming Abstractor bond can cost anywhere between $100 to $500 of the bond amount per year.
+The Wyoming Abstractor bond can cost anywhere between $100 to $500 per year or $10 to $50 per month.
 Insurance companies determine the rate based on several factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the bond cost on the $10,000 bond requirement.

 $10,000 Abstractor Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 |600 – 624||$250||$25|

 Who is Required to Purchase the Bond?